-The 99 Hands program started as an idea from a long time volunteer and parent.
+The 99 Hands program started as an idea from a long time volunteer and parent, Tony.
 Tony envisioned a program to utilize the ever abundant manure produced by the herd, by composting it with hay and shavings cleaned out of the stalls.
 Tony also is an avid gardener and wanted to use his knowledge to teach others about growing different kinds of crops.

 Our first intern, Brooks, worked hard both learning about composting and the growing of crops, as well as doing the hard work needed with both.
 The efforts culminated with the sale of pumpkins, gourds, squash, and bags of compost at the annual Forward Stride Harvest Fair in October.
 Overall, about $150 was raised for Forward Stride by the 99 Hands participants.

-Help Us Expand Our 99 Hands Program
+Help Us Expand

 Your tax-deductible contribution really makes a difference.
 It allows for personal achievements and greater independence through hard work and determination.
 It provides opportunities to share, grow, and heal through our unique programs like 99 Hands.